eclipse-basyx/basyx-python-sdk/README.md

 ## Dependencies

-PyI40AAS requires the following Python packages to be installed for production usage.
-These dependencies are listed in `setup.py` to be fetched automatically when installing with `pip`:
+The BaSyx Python SDK requires the following Python packages to be installed for production usage.
+These dependencies are listed in
+`setup.py` to be fetched automatically when installing with `pip`:
 * `lxml` (BSD 3-clause License, using `libxml2` under MIT License)
 * `python-dateutil` (BSD 3-clause License)